indic-archive/omeka-typesense-search/README.md

 - Typesense Host: The hostname of your Typesense server.

 - API Key: The API key for your Typesense server.
 This can be found in the Typesense Admin Dashboard.

+- Search index: Name of the search index.

 ## Usage